Pescatore University is Now Under Construction

 Piscum captura, ergo liberum

-You will have noticed that there is no roof AC and are no roof vent fans.
-Both have been interiorized using split-system technology.
+You will have noticed that there is no roof AC and there are no roof vents.
+In fact, there are no roof perforations at all.
+Air handling has been interiorized using split-system technology.

 Awnings are another RV giveaway.
 Plus, awnings are sunshades but that shade is fixed, meaning that much of the day they provide no useful shade whatsoever.
 However, portable sunshades are.....portable!
 One can easily move portables and obtain shade where ever and when ever it is wanted.